HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Computer Networks/Introduction.md

 A set of layers and protocols is called a network architecture.

 ### **<br/>Define peer**
 The entities comprising the corresponding layers on different machines are called peers.
 The peers may be processes, hardware devices, or even human beings.
-In other words, it is the peers that communicate by using protocol.
+In other words, it is the peers that communicate by using protocol.<br/>
 A five-layer network is illustrated in Fig. 1

 ### **<br/>Design Issues for the layers**